Review of the California Hearsay Rule - Evidence Code 1200

 - Motion to Vacate Judgment.

-If you have been charged with a crime and need more information about how California Evidence Code 1200 hearsay rule might apply to your case, then reach out to us to examine your case details.
+If you have been charged with a crime and need more information about how the California Evidence Code 1200 hearsay rule might apply to your case, then reach out to us to examine your case details.

 Eisner Gorin LLP is a top-ranked criminal defense law firm in Los Angeles County.
 We provide superior legal representation to people across Southern California.
 You can contact us for an initial case review by calling (310) 328-3776 or filling out the contact form.